THE ONLY STORY

 Extract from The Only Story

-Not yet available in paperback, this is an unconventional but tender tale of first love set in post war suburbia.
+First published in 2018 and now in paperback, The Only Story is an unconventional but tender tale of first love set in post war suburbia.

-Written by Julian Barnes whose last book won the Booker Prize* you can expert a beautifully crafted novel that makes it seem effortless to read.
+Written by Julian Barnes whose previous book won the Booker Prize* you can expert a beautifully crafted novel that makes it seem effortless to read.
 So already a great start.